Britain has a big education problem. Boris Johnson's party lawmakers try to talk about 'white privilege' | ExBulletin

 However, it should be noted that data released by the government in April of this year shows that white students of all socioeconomic groups outperform black and Pakistani students overall.

-Kim Johnson, a Labor MP on the committee, told CNN the report was a “missed opportunity to strengthen opportunities for so-called left-behind communities – like the ones I represent – who suffer from educational inequalities due to the rise soaring child poverty and a lack of investment in jobs and opportunities.
+Kim Johnson, Labor MP on the committee, told CNN the report was a “missed opportunity to strengthen opportunities for supposedly left-behind communities – such as the ones I represent – who suffer from educational inequalities due to skyrocketing child poverty and a lack of investment in jobs and opportunities.

 Critics were also quick to point out that the Conservatives’ spending cuts over the past decade in government are likely to have had a much bigger impact on poorer children and hampered their educational opportunities.